ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 ---

-## 14th -15th June 2021 - TASKS :
+## 14th -16th June 2021 - TASKS :

-- Figure out how to loop through the users and only add a new user if that user doesn't exist.
+- Figure out how to loop through the users and only add a new user if that user doesn't exist. :white_check_mark:
-- Figure out how to give user the option to check their reading list or search for a book
+- Figure out how to give user the option to check their reading list or search for a book :white_check_mark:
-- reorder the user journey
+- reorder the user journey :white_check_mark:
-- research library's to help show the text more distinctly in terminal.
+- research library's to help show the text more distinctly in terminal. :white_check_mark:

 ### what I Struggled with (14th-16th June):